WilliamRen/awesome-stars/README.md

 * [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.
 * [epaper_clock](https://github.com/emptyhua/epaper_clock) - make a clock with raspberry pi and e-paper screen
 * [w1thermsensor](https://github.com/timofurrer/w1thermsensor) - A Python package and CLI tool to work with w1 temperature sensors like DS1822, DS18S20 & DS18B20 on the Raspbery Pi, Beagle Bone and other devices.
-* [python-gpiozero](https://github.com/RPi-Distro/python-gpiozero) - A simple interface to everyday GPIO components used with Raspberry Pi
+* [python-gpiozero](https://github.com/RPi-Distro/python-gpiozero) - A simple interface to GPIO devices with Raspberry Pi
 * [cupp](https://github.com/Mebus/cupp) - Common User Passwords Profiler (CUPP)
 * [WeixinBot](https://github.com/Urinx/WeixinBot) - 网页版微信API，包含终端版微信及微信机器人
 * [wxBot](https://github.com/liuwons/wxBot) - Python网页微信API